 The following are general operating guidelines to be followed when using the test area for radiation producing experiments.
 Refer to the Conduct of Operations document for details.

-One qualified SRF System Expert must be present in the facility during all high power RF operations.
-Their name or names displayed on the control desk and entered in the UITF electronic logbook.
+One qualified System Operator, normally the Duty Operator, must be present in the facility during all high power RF operations.
+Their names are displayed on the control desk and entered in the UITF electronic logbook.

-- 1. Only authorized personnel shall be permitted to enter the test area to make changes to the QCM apparatus.
-Authorization must be obtained from the SRF System Expert or Facility Manager. - 2.
-The SRF System Expert is responsible for ensuring safe operation in accordance with the OSP during attended high power RF operations.
-All personnel entering any Radiologically Controlled Areas shall carry Personal Dosimetry - specifically, the top of Cave1.
+- 1. Only authorized personnel shall be permitted to enter the test area to make changes in the apparatus.
+Authorization must be obtained from the Duty Operator, Principal Investigator or Test Coordinator. - 2.
+The Duty Operator is responsible for ensuring safe operation in accordance with the OSP during attended high power RF operations.
+All personnel entering any Radiologically Controlled Areas shall carry celerator Facility